eundersander/siro_hitl_unity_client/README.md

 7. In the Hierarchy pane, find `106879104_174887235` (the object you added earlier).
 Delete it.

 ## Testing on a Quest VR headset
-In this step, we'll view the same HSSD scene on the Quest VR headset.
+In this step, we'll view the same HSSD stage on the Quest VR headset.
 No HITL server is required for this.

 1. Quest is an Android device.
 Open Menu bar > Build Settings.
 From the platform list, select "Android".
 Click "Switch Platform" and wait a minute for the Editor to switch platforms.
 2. Plug in your Quest to your dev machine via USB.
 Ensure Developer Mode.
 You may need to install ADB or other Android Dev tools (anecdotally, this isn't required on Mac).
 3. Still in the Build Settings window, next to "Run Device", click "Refresh", then look for your specific device in the dropdown menu.
 Select it.
 4. Click "Build and Run" and ensure this completes without error.
 If you're prompted for a build save location, just choose `build.apk` in the project root folder.
 5. Put on your headset.
 The app may already be running.
 If not, or if you encounter issues, hit the Quest home button and it should let you quit the `siro_hitl_vr_client` program.
 After you quit, you can usually find the icon for the program in your list of recently-run programs.
 You should re-launch it.
-6. When in the scene, press and hold forward on either VR controller thumbstick to aim for a teleportation destination, then release the thumbstick to teleport.
+6. When in the scene, press and hold forward on the right VR controller thumbstick to aim for a teleportation destination, then release the thumbstick to teleport.

 See [these troubleshooting steps](#deployment-to-the-vr-headset) if you have issues deploying the client to your VR device.